What are white fillings?

 What are the advantages of white fillings?

-- White fillings can save you from having an expensive restoration of a broken tooth in the future, as white fillings try to restore the original strength of the tooth, thereby decreasing the risk of tooth breakage in the future.
+- White fillings can be an excellent option, as white fillings try to restore the original strength of the tooth, thereby distributing the bite load on other teeth and decrease the risk of another tooth breaking.

-- Back teeth can be restored with white fillings.
-Though initially being only suitable for use on the front teeth, white fillings are now recommended for back teeth as well.
-White fillings are capable of withstanding the pressure and daily wear produced by the back teeth.
+- White fillings are capable of withstanding the pressure and daily wear produced by the back teeth.

-- In comparison to other types of fillings, teeth restored using white fillings are less sensitive to hot and cold.
+- In comparison to other filling material, teeth restored using white fillings are less sensitive to hot and cold.

 - White fillings do not contain any mercury.

-- White fillings require less removal of the healthy part of the tooth structure in order to hold the filling in place.
-This is because white fillings bond to the teeth with an adhesive.
-As a result, your tooth will be stronger after the procedure, reducing the risk of breakage.
+- White fillings require less removal of the healthy part of the tooth in order to hold the filling in place.
+This is because of white fillings bond to the teeth with an adhesive.

 How long does the white filling last?